A Guide to Minimum Wage in India in 2022

 Besides addressing wage standards in the country, key labor legislation have also been rolled out as promised by the central government in the pursuit of labor reforms.
 Three new labor codes were approved by India’s parliament on September 22-23, 2020, in a historic move to consolidate the country’s multiple labor legislation and compliance norms.
 The new codes are – Industrial Relations Code Bill, 2020; Code on Social Security Bill, 2020; and the Occupational Safety, Health and Working Conditions Code Bill, 2020.

-The respective labor codes will bring gig workers and inter-state migrant workers into the ambit of social security for the first time.
-This will impact minimum wage considerations, but businesses should note that they also make it easier for them to be flexible in their hiring and firing decisions as well as in shutting down operations in the country.
-(For more analysis, read our overview India’s New Labor Codes: A Brief Note for Foreign Investors; and deep dives India’s New Industrial Relations Code and its Impact on Labor Law and India’s Occupational Safety, Health and Working Conditions Code, 2020: What is it and How Should Companies Prepare?)
+The four labor codes will bring gig workers and inter-state migrant workers into the ambit of social security for the first time.
+This will impact minimum wage considerations, but businesses should note that they will also make it easier to be flexible in their hiring and firing decisions as well as in shutting down operations in the country.

 Seeking local expertise is important